metaplex-foundation/docs/docs/candy-machine-v2/03-Configuration.md

 | noMutable             |                   | boolean                | Indicated whether each mint is mutable or not |

 :::info
-Note: Any setting that is not used must be set to null to avoid errors from the CLI.
+Any setting that is not used must be set to null to avoid errors from the CLI.
 :::

 ## Minimal Configuration